The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Training Details

-Finally, as already introduced TransformerXL \cite{dai2019transformerXL} is an explicit memory mechanism that shows great performance in memory-intensive RL tasks when used correctly \cite{Parisotto2020Stabilizing}.
-Our usage strictly follows the one described by \cite{Parisotto2020Stabilizing} as implemented by \cite{Hamon2024TransformerXLJaxGithub}.
-Similar to the other memory architectures, we also first pass the embedding received by the encoder through a dense layer $f_{\text{pre\_trxl}}$ before handing the resulting embedding to the transformer.
-While LSTM, GRU and S5 use $128$ as their hidden dimension, we only use a hidden dimension of $64$ for both the dense layers within the transformer as well as the projection layers in multi-head attention.
+\paragraph{TransformerXL} Next to the encoder architectures, our work compares memory architectures.
+TransformerXL \citep{dai2019transformerXL} is an explicit memory mechanism that shows great performance in memory-intensive RL tasks \citep{Parisotto2020Stabilizing}.
+Our usage strictly follows the one described by \citet{Parisotto2020Stabilizing} as implemented by \citet{Hamon2024TransformerXLJaxGithub}.
+Similar to our GRU architecture, we first pass the embedding received by the encoder through a dense layer $f_{\text{pre\_trxl}}$ before handing the resulting embedding to the transformer.
+We use a hidden dimension of $64$ for both the dense layers within the transformer as well as the projection layers in multi-head attention.
 This is to keep the number of parameters consistent between the architectures.
 We furthermore configure the transformer to have $8$ heads and to use gating with a gating bias of $2$.
 We use a single transformer layer.
-Finally, we set the length memory window to $32$. $32$ is long enough to recall all of the previous moves in the 3x3 YLE.
-Memories from a past game -- as marked by the \texttt{done} signal -- are masked.
+Finally, we set the length memory window to $32$. $32$ is long enough to recall all of the previous moves in the 9C 2P YLE.
+Memories from a past game are masked.
 We apply standard positional encoding based on sinus waves.